Impact

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, indicating no publicly known exploitation trend at the time of analysis.
+The CVSS score is 5.5, indicating a moderate severity vulnerability, and the EPSS score is <1%, suggesting a low probability of exploitation currently.
 The vulnerability is likely exploitable by local users who can invoke bcm_vk_read() (for example, by accessing the /dev/bcm_vk device or using an application that drives it).
 While local exploitation does not provide remote code execution, it can be used to disrupt availability.
 The absence of a KEV listing further suggests there are no known active exploits in the wild.
 Nonetheless, patching remains the recommended action to eliminate the crash vector.

 OpenCVE Enrichment